 Youth-Led Afterschool Spaces — Everyday, millions of children and youth are challenged to find meaningful, substantive activities in their out-of-school time.
 Whether through homework assistance, tutoring, community enrichment, or other activities, youth + social change can happen when young people drive and direct their own after school spaces.

 Service Learning Programs — Learning through service can build youth + social change in powerful, positive, practical ways.
 Youth + social change can happen through identifying their genuine interests, building their skills and abilities to affect change, positioning youth as planners and researchers, and supporting them facilitating social change.

-Tools to Build Youth + Social Change for Youth as Activity Leaders
+Needs for Youth Engagement as Activity Leaders